royhowie/csc545/README.md

 Algorithm to image approximation.
 Sample images can be found in `project2/sample`.
 The implementation can be found in the `project2/src/picture-ga/` directory

+Project 3 involved building an automated reasoning system.
+For instructions on running the app locally, see `project3/app/README.md`.
+See `project3/paper.pdf` for the writeup.